replicatedhq/replicated-docs/docs/enterprise/auth-identity-provider.md

-# Using an identity provider for user access
+# Using an identity provider for user access (Beta)

 Upon initial installation, the KOTS Admin Console is secured with a single shared password for all users.
 It is possible to further configure the KOTS Admin Console to authenticate users with your organization's user management system.